eldardafna/FVShap/README.md

   - **VARIABLE_INSTANCES_AS_PLAYERS**: Treats each variable instance as a different player.
   - **CHANGE_TO_AVERAGE_GATE**: Interprets composable AND gates as AVERAGE gates for polynomial time computation.
 An AVERAGE gate is similar to the AND gate - it gets two inputs and outputs 0 if both inputs are false, 1 if both are true, and 0.5 if only one input is true.
 - Computes SHAP scores for boolean functions.
+- Shap playground, which uses a gui and graphs to help understand the shap scores.

 ## External Tools
 - AIG-to-AAG conversion tool (`aigtoaig`\'aiger')